top of page

 Frequently Asked Questions

-No. The principal must sign in front of the notary and witnesses.
+No. It must be signed in front of the notary and witnesses.

 Comments